 *Not sure what a fat quarter is?
 Click here to learn all about the magic of this 18” x 22” piece of fabric.

 - Cut (2) strips from 5 of the fat quarters 4 1/4” wide.
 Total of 10 pieces.
 Angle ruler from one corner to other and cut away to 1 1/2”.
-Cut (1) strip of each end fabric 9” wide by length of fat quarter.
+Cut (1) strip of each end fabric 9” wide by the length of a fat quarter.
 Angle ruler from one corner to the other and cut away to size.
 See diagram.

 - Trim pieced background to 35 1/2” x 16”.

-- Trim and true up the sides to final dimension.
+- Trim and true up the sides to the final dimension.
 Attach binding to complete your project. **Tip: Click here for extra help with your binding.

 Not only is this a quick sew project but it is perfect for smaller leftover fabric pieces.
-Consider switching out the batting for an insulated layer to make a useful heat resistant trivet.
+Consider switching out the batting for an insulating layer to make a useful heat resistant trivet.
 There are really so many possibilities with this simple table runner!